BooBSD/Tsetlin.jl/README.md

 How to run examples
 -------------------

-0. Make sure that you have installed last [Julia language](https://julialang.org/downloads/).
+0. Make sure that you have installed the latest version of the [Julia language](https://julialang.org/downloads/).
 1. Go to the examples directory: `cd ./examples`
 2. Run `julia --project=. -O3 -t 32,1 --gcthreads=32,1 mnist_simple.jl` where `32` is number of your logical CPU cores.